-Implementation Fidelity Checklist (IFC)
+Implementation Fidelity Checklist (IFC).
 The IFC is an abbreviated version adapted from Walker et al. (2009).
-The 12-item IFC checklist assesses implementation tasks pertaining to general implementation (3 items), use of the green and red card (4 items), delivery of points and feedback (3 items), peer involvement (1 item), and school-home connections (1 item).
-For each item, the fidelity checklist assesses (a) delivery (e.g., adherence using a dichotomous "yes" or "no" scale) and (b) quality of delivery using a five-point scale (i.e., 0 = very poor, .25 = poor, .50 = okay, .75 = good, to 1.0 = excellent ($\alpha = .87$).
+The 12-item IFC assesses implementation tasks pertaining to general implementation (three items), use of the greenand-red card (four items), delivery of points and feedback (three items), peer involvement (one item), and school-home connections (one item).
+For each item, the fidelity checklist assesses (a) delivery (e.g., adherence using a dichotomous yes-or-no scale) and (b) quality of delivery using a 5-point scale (i.e., 0 = very poor, 0.25 = poor, 0.50 = okay, 0.75 = good, 1.0 = excellent; $\alpha = .87$).
 Observers collected data on one occasion during the coach phase and twice during the teacher phase.
-Inter-rater reliability collected on 24% of the fidelity checks conducted was excellent (ICC[3,1] = .96).
+Interrater reliability collected on 24% of the fidelity checks conducted was excellent (ICC[3,1] = .96).
 We calculated coach, teacher, and overall classroom fidelity scores to assess adherence and implementation quality.
-Adherence scores are the proportion of critical program features implemented by the coach and teacher.
+Adherence scores are the proportion of essential program features implemented by the coach and teacher.
 As a measure of overall classroom adherence, we calculated a mean coach and teacher adherence score.
 Similarly, we calculated average quality ratings for teachers and coaches and combined them as a measure of overall classroom implementation quality.

-Classroom Program Monitoring Form (CMF)
+Classroom Program Monitoring Form (CMF).
 We collected coach- and teacher-completed CMF data to track the target child's compliance with daily goals during FSN implementation (Walker et al., 2009).
 On the CMF, the coach or teacher records the number of daily points possible, the number needed, the number the child earned, and if the focus child met criterion or a recycle day was necessary (i.e., in the recycling procedure, the program day was repeated if the child did not meet the daily reward criterion).
 We calculated dosage as the proportion of program days the child completed successfully and compliance as the proportion of successful to total program days.
 Scores ranged from 0 to 1 for dosage and compliance.

-Alliance survey
+Alliance survey.
 The coach and teacher each completed a measure of alliance (Walker et al., 2009) to assess their partnership as it related to program implementation.
-Coefficient alpha for this scale is excellent for the 10-item coach- (α = .92) and 12-item parent versions (α = .91) and good for the 10-item teacher-version (α = .81).
+Coefficient alpha for this scale is excellent for the 10-item coach ($\alpha = .92$) and 12-item parent versions ($\alpha = .91$) and good for the 10-item teacher version ($\alpha = .81$).
 The survey evaluates aspects of the teacher or parent relationship with the coach (and vice versa).
 The teacher and coach rate each item on a 5-point frequency scale ranging from never to always.
-For each respondent, we calculated a mean total alliance score, ranging from 0 to 5 with higher scores indicating higher mean ratings of alliance.
+For each respondent, we calculated a mean total alliance score, ranging from 0 to 5, with higher scores indicating higher mean ratings of alliance.

-Satisfaction survey
+Satisfaction survey.
 At the end of program implementation, teachers and parents also provided satisfaction data.
 The satisfaction measures assess perceptions of support, usability, and effectiveness and have been used in prior research (Sumi et al., 2012; Walker et al., 2009).
-Teachers reported their satisfaction with FSN on a 13-item measure (α = .92), rated on a 5-point Likert-type scale from strongly disagree to strongly agree for each item.
-The 12-item parent satisfaction report (α = .92) is scaled the same way.
-We calculated a mean total satisfaction score, ranging from 0 to 5 with higher scores indicating higher levels of satisfaction.
+Teachers reported their satisfaction with FSN on a 13-item measure ($\alpha = .92$), rated on a

+5-point Likert-type scale from strongly disagree to strongly agree for each item.
+The 12-item parent satisfaction report ($\alpha = .92$) is scaled the same way.
+We calculated a mean total satisfaction score, ranging from 0 to 5, with higher scores indicating higher levels of satisfaction.